e280/authlocal/GUIDE.md

 ### What if I lose my identity file or seed?
 - It's gone.
 Generate a new one.
-- If an app ties important goods or services to your identity, they should provide a recovery mechanism.
+- Some apps may offer recovery options, but some won't.
+Back up your seeds!

 ### How do I recover my identity from a seed?
-- You can download your seeds, or copy-paste them yourself.
+- Go to https://authlocal.org/, then either:
-- Transfer the seed to your new device any way you want.
+    1. Drag-and-drop your seed file from your computer.
-- Go to https://authlocal.org/ and click the `Import` button.
-You can upload a seed file, or paste one in.
+    1. Click `Import` and use the `Uploader` tab to choose a seed file from your computer.
-- This is also how you move identities between your devices.
+    1. Click `Import` and use the `Recovery seed` tab to paste the seed text in directly.

 ### Somebody, or some website, asked for my seed?
 - It's a scam!
 Never share your seed with anybody anywhere except https://authlocal.org/